Use these dinner recipes to celebrate the vegetable variety of fall. Dinner Recipes with Squash, sweet potatoes, pumpkins, kale, and more.

 In the summer, there are plenty of local fruits and vegetables.
 But even autumn does not have to hide.
 From pumpkin to sweet potato.
 See which vegetable varieties we have in the “golden season”.Before the winter begins, nature gives us a wide range of local delicacies.

 Pumpkin and squash are the autumn vegetables!
-No other food we associate so much with this season as the orange vegetables.
-Pumpkin not only tastes good, it is also quite healthy: vitamins (including beta-carotene as a precursor to vitamin A), minerals (including potassium, magnesium, calcium, iron) or saturating dietary fibers
+No other food we associate so much with this season is orange vegetables.
+Pumpkin not only tastes good, but it is also quite healthy: vitamins (including beta-carotene as a precursor to vitamin A), minerals (including potassium, magnesium, calcium, iron), or saturating dietary fibers

 The autumn kitchen is hard to imagine without brussel sprout.
 The mini-cabbage shines with its strong and special taste – as well as with its creamy consistency and its healthy ingredients.
 Already 100 g of the small florets cover our daily requirement of vitamin C to more than 100%.
-In addition, B vitamins, potassium, zinc, vitamin K and dietary fiber are also found in brussel sprout.
+In addition, B vitamins, potassium, zinc, vitamin K and dietary fiber are also found in Brussel sprouts.

 Sweet potatoes as a saturation supplement a healthy alternative to pasta or rice.
 This winter vegetables are particularly good with a lot of vitamin A and C as well as antioxidants.
 It also has little effect on the glycemic index – perfect for losing weight.

 Enjoy the delightful dinner recipes and fall in love with the seasonal vegetables.

 Delightful Dinner Recipes You Can Fall In Love With

 HOW TO COOK SPAGHETTI SQUASH